tjhelton/js-sc/scripts/users/assign_user_group_with_email/README.md

 ## Additional Comments

-This script can be improved by returning the `data.message` from the initial API call.
 The `output.csv` can be filtered for failures and retried if neeeded.